Bounds on approximating Max $k$XOR with quantum and classical local algorithms: A local threshold algorithm on Max XOR

 We extend the analysis of \cite{hirvonen2017large} to find an expression for the performance of this algorithm, given any $(D+1)$-regular, triangle-free instance.
 We numerically optimize this expression at every $k < 200$, for each $D < 300$ and in the large-degree limit.

 Consider a fixed clause.
 As it's triangle-free, each of the neighbor clauses are i.i.d.\ satisfied with probability $1/2$ after Step 1.
-This is because in each adjacent clause there are $k-1$ i.i.d remaining variables that could be $\pm 1$.\footnote{The adjacent clauses are also i.i.d.\ when the clauses are arbitrary but the clause signs are random.} Let's say the fixed clause is unsatisfied.
+This is because in each adjacent clause there are $k-1$ i.i.d remaining variables that could be $\pm 1$.\footnote{The adjacent clauses are also i.i.d.\ when the clauses are arbitrary but the clause signs are random.
+As a result, this analysis is exactly the same if the instance is \emph{not} triangle-free but the clause signs are randomly chosen.} Let's say the fixed clause is unsatisfied.
 Then the chance one of its nodes (a \emph{member node}) will flip is the chance that at most $\mu$ of the clauses containing that node are satisfied.
 If instead the fixed clause is satisfied, then a member node will flip if at most $\mu -1$ neighbor clauses are satisfied (because one is already satisfied).
 This difference is the secret to the algorithm: the flip operation has a slight bias towards satisfying more clauses.
 Hence we have the quantities:

 If a clause is initially unsatisfied, it needs an odd number of variables to flip to become satisfied (these correspond to odd terms of a binomial with probability $g$).
 If it is initially satisfied, it needs an even number of flips out of $k$ to remain so (these correspond to even terms of binomial with probability $r = g - \Delta$).
 Altogether, the chance $F = 1/2 + C_{k,D}/\sqrt{D}$ of satisfying the clause is: